cedricium/blog/src/pages/expressjs-accessing-req-params-from-child-routers/index.md

 One week in and I already found myself dealing with an interesting issue.
 Allow me to provide some background information.

 ## Background

-The task at hand was to utilize Express in order to build a REST API.
-This backend could be thought of as handling a blog, where there are `Posts` and `Comments` models.
-Another requirement of the project was to use an Express `Router` object in order to separate and organize the various routes to be defined.
+The task at hand was to utilize Express to build a REST API.
+You can think of this backend server as handling a blog, where there are `Posts` and `Comments` models.
+Another requirement of this project was to use an Express `Router` object to separate and organize the various routes needing implementation later on.

-My first order of business was to create a `posts` router in order to handle HTTP requests on the `/api/posts` route:
+My first order of business was to create a `posts` router to handle HTTP requests on the `/api/posts` route:

 ```js
 /* routes/posts/index.js */